Classifying Software as Medical Device in EU MDR

-Manufacturers must establish a certified quality management system, leading to a significant rise in their costs and expenses.
-Smaller companies such as app developers, start-ups, and university spin-offs could be severely affected by this.
+Manufacturers must establish a certified quality management system, significantly increasing their costs and expenses.
+In addition, this could severely affect smaller companies such as app developers, start-ups, and university spin-offs.

-The classification does not always reflect the risk
+The classification of medical device software does not always reflect the risk.

-For instance, software used to select drugs, calculate dosages of cytostatic drugs (previously class I), or schedule medical procedures will likely all fall within class III.
+For instance, medical device software used to select drugs, calculate dosages of cytostatic drugs (previously class I), or schedule medical procedures will likely all fall within class III.

 Although the Guidance was created partly to soften Rule 11 (by introducing the table of classification) and aims to align the EU position with the IMDRF guidance, its uniform interpretation cannot assure, especially considering that it is not legally binding.